Frequently asked questions – Service Dogs

 How do I apply for a Government of Alberta Service Dog Team identification card?

-Alberta Human Services manages the application process.
+Alberta Community and Social Services manages the application process.
 To begin the process, you can:

 - Request an application by emailing email@example.com